 If John wasn’t an angel, I knew he had been sent by God to pray for me.
 Who knows—maybe he was Jesus Himself, given his age and general appearance—and anyway, Jesus said whatever we do to the needy we do for Him (Matthew 25:37-40).

 After thanking God and regaining my composure, I headed home, deeply touched.
 At a stoplight, I looked to my right and saw John thirty feet away, leaning against a building, drinking from his large water bottle.
 With a big smile, he waved at me in a way that seemed to say, “See you later.”

 No matter who John really was, I knew without a doubt that I would, in fact, see him later.
 I suspect we’ll sit together at a banquet on the New Earth, and I’ll find out who he really is and hear his story.
 The thought of it thrills me even now.

 And I suspect that $4.50 will turn out to be one of the best investments I’ve ever made.

 Giving Is the Good Life: The Unexpected Path to Purpose and Joy

 In Giving Is the Good Life, bestselling author Randy Alcorn teaches life-changing biblical principles of generosity and tells stories of people who have put those radical principles into practice.
 Each story is a practical application that can help stimulate your imagination and expand your dreams of serving Jesus in fresh ways.
 These real-life models give you not just words to remember but footprints to follow.

 Giving Is the Good Life reveals a grander view of God and generosity―one that stretches far beyond our imagination and teaches us what the good life is really all about.

-And coming soon: Are You Living the Good Life? (booklet)
+Also available: Are You Living the Good Life? (booklet)